Online courses are HOT right now.

 Ads can be useful to drive those with high intent.
 If you don’t know what you’re doing, then it can be a colossal waste of money too.

 The first advertising you should do is social retargeting and look-alike audiences based on your customer base.

-Until you have a substantial business, search ads and ads for top of funnel awareness are too risky (for my blood and money, at least).
+Until you have a substantial business, search ads and ads for top-of-funnel awareness are too risky (for my blood and money, at least).

 If you do run Google Ads, then keyword research is of the essence.
-If you have some branded search volume, then bidding on your brand is good defense against competitors.
+If you have some branded search volume, then bidding on your brand is a good defense against competitors.